Rules

 2. Series points will be tallied by the NRL HUNTER Series and displayed on the NRL HUNTER website.
 Rankings will be determined by the best score.

 a.
-140 spots will be allocated to the Open Heavy, Open Light, Factory and Team divisions by proportionately distributing the number of slots per division at the conclusion of the season.
+Invitations will be allocated to the Open Heavy, Open Light, Factory and Team divisions by proportionately distributing the number of slots per division at the conclusion of the season.
 Qualifications shall be to the top-ranking hunters of each division by points.
 Should a hunter not accept the awarded slot, it will be allocated to the next ranked hunter of that division.

 For example, if 41% of all hunters joined Open Heavy during the season, that division would get 57 available spots for the Championship; if 21% of hunters joined Open Light during the season, that division would get 29 available spots for the Championship; if 13% of hunters joined Factory during the season, that division would get 18 available spots for the Championship; and if 25% of hunters joined Team during the season, that division would get 18 available team spots for the championship.